google/or-tools/ortools/sat/doc/reference.md

 **Args:**

-- *lit*: A boolean variable or its negation.
+- *lit:* A boolean variable or its negation.

 **Returns:**
-    The boolean value of the literal in the solution.
+    The Boolean value of the literal in the solution.

 **Raises:**

-    RuntimeError: if 'lit' is not a boolean variable or its negation.
+- *RuntimeError:* if 'lit' is not a boolean variable or its negation.

 ### Value
 ```python